 Low Cost Operating Structure with Attractive and Replicable Store Economics.
 We strive to maintain a lower operating cost structure than many of our key competitors, which allows us to serve small- to medium-sized markets as well as larger MSAs.
 We achieve this through discipline and financial rigor around store-level expenses, real estate costs and corporate overhead.
 In addition, we utilize efficient, localized marketing campaigns and our "no frills" warehouse store layout helps us maintain comparatively low operating costs and provides us with the opportunity to achieve four-wall Adjusted EBITDA margins of 10% or more for stores in most new markets after the first 24 month period after opening the new store.
-Our typical new store requires an average net investment of approximately \$2.6 million, consisting of pre-opening expenses and capital investments, net of tenant allowances.
-In addition, we stock each new store with initial inventory at an average cost of approximately \$2.1 million.
-We target a pre-tax return on invested capital after the first 24 month period after opening of over 40% excluding initial inventory cost (or over 20% including initial inventory cost), although our historical returns have often exceeded these thresholds.
-As of the end of fiscal year 2022, the majority of our stores that had been open for more than twelve months were profitable and those stores had an average four-wall Adjusted EBITDA margin of 14.6%.
+Our typical new store requires an average net investment of approximately \$2.9 million, consisting of capital investments, net of tenant allowances.
+In addition, we stock each new store with initial inventory at an average cost of approximately \$1.8 million.
+We target a pre-tax return on invested capital after the first 24 month period after opening of over 40% excluding initial inventory cost. (or over 20% including initial inventory cost).
+We do not currently plan to open new stores in fiscal year 2024 and we are currently evaluating our short-term strategy related to opening new stores.
+As of the end of fiscal year 2023, the majority of our stores that had been open for more than twelve months were profitable and those stores had an average four-wall Adjusted EBITDA margin of 9.9%.
 We believe this low-cost, capital-efficient approach also allows us to successfully serve markets that are not well-suited for the more capital-intensive store models of our key competitors.
-Approximately 64% of our markets currently lack another nationally recognized outdoor specialty retailer, which we believe is a result of these dynamics.
+Approximately 63% of our markets currently lack another nationally recognized outdoor specialty retailer, which we believe is a result of these dynamics.

 Significant New Store Growth Opportunity within Existing and New Markets.
-As of January 28, 2023, we operated 131 stores across 30 states, primarily in the Western United States and Alaska.
+As of February 3, 2024, we operated 146 stores across 32 states, primarily in the Western United States and Alaska.
 We believe our leadership position in the Western United States and our continued expansion in other geographical regions of the United States, combined with our existing scalable infrastructure, provides a strong foundation for continued expansion within our core markets as well as expanding into new geographies.
 We believe that we are the largest, fastest growing public, pure-play outdoor specialty retailer in our space.

 Passionate and Experienced Management Team with Proven Track Record.
 We are focused on delivering an unsurpassed shopping experience to anyone who enjoys the excitement of the outdoors.
 This passion and commitment is shared by team members throughout our entire organization, from senior management to the employees in our stores.
 Our senior management team has an average of over 20 years of retail experience, with extensive capabilities across a broad range of disciplines, including merchandising, real estate, finance, compliance, store operations, supply chain management and information technology.
-We also pride ourselves on the long tenure of our almost 400 store managers and corporate employees.